JohnVirgin/CESM-Niagara/README.md

 Prior to setting up your case after its creation, you'll want to make any load balancing (modifying node and CPU allocations to individual model componenets) changes, or any changes to the model source code.
 Modification of nodes and CPU allocation to individual model components is done within ```env_mach_pes.xml``` file.
 Additionally, making modifications to the individual CESM components is done in the ```SourceMods/``` directory.

 ### Setup the new case
 Head on into the case directory you just made and take a look at all the newly created files.
 The next step is to setup your case.
 Execute this option to set up your run directory (which should be in your ```$SCRATCH```).
 It will also give you a bunch of user-changeable namelist files, where you can specify the modified and new variables that you want the model to output.
 There's a single namelist file for each model component, and they have naming syntax like ```user_nl_xxx```.
 Where the `xxx` is replaced with a given model.
 Lastly, this command also creates hidden files that specify batch information for SLURM You can make your changes to the .xml files we're about to talk about either before or after you run the case setup.
+If you've specified a user modification during the case creation, the ```user_nl_xxx``` files will already exist in your ```$CASEROOT```.

 ### Build the new case
 A lot of case-specific changes will be made just before you build your case: